13 - PE Authenticode

 iPhone:~ root#

-• Provide a cross-platform and cross-format library
+• Providing a cross-platform and cross-format library.

 $ otool -L pe_authenticode_check